 There is a wide variety of jobs that you can do within the legal profession, including being a state prosecutor, a state attorney, a federal prosecutor, a defense lawyer, a crime scene investigator, a bailiff, a judge, and so much more.
 As you can see, there are a lot of different job titles that you can have.
 So if you’re wondering why you should become a state prosecutor, I have an answer.

 Your life experiences have made you who you are today.
-And while those life experiences have shaped who you are, it’s your inner voice that gives your life direction, purpose, and meaning.
+And while those life experiences have shaped who you are, your inner voice gives your life direction, purpose, and meaning.
 But the one thing that has changed your life is when you learned to stand up to the negative voices in your head.
 Now that you’ve mastered the art of state prosecutor, you’re ready to use your power.

 How to become a state prosecutor